Find the answers to the most frequently asked questions about Mount Rainier National Park

 Mount Rainier National Park encompasses 235,625.08 acres or 365 square miles.
 Of that amount, 228,480 acres (97% of the park) has been designated by Congress as Wilderness.
 The park's National Historic Landmark District includes 2.7% of the park.
 The park has 240 miles of maintained trails and 147 miles of roads.

-Q:How many people visit the park each year?
+Q:How many people visit Mount Rainier Park each year?

 A: